 Funny moments in class

 The teaching lifestyle can be difficult.
-Sleeping students, rowdy students, uninterested students can bring you down.
-If there’s one thing that brightens my days and makes this job so much fun – it’s the crazy comments or hilarious answers my students give in class.
-Here are a few recent hilarious moments.
+The sleeping students, rowdy students and uninterested students can really bring you down.
+If there’s one thing that brightens my days, it’s the crazy comments or hilarious answers my students give in class.
+Here are a few of my recent favorites:

-My students’ response to the question, “What do you need to bring with you if you are going to the moon?”
+My question: “What do you need to bring with you if you are going to the moon?”

 Another day, I asked my students what they would do if they could do ANYTHING for 48 hours.
 This student decided he would marry the “most beautiful girl.”
 This is apparently what she looks like…